SimoManni/Self-Driving-Car-using-Deep-Q-Learning/README.md

 - **Rendering (`draw`):**
    - Draws the car and its perceived points on the screen.

 In addition, the constructor takes a boolean variable as input, which is used for the definition of the starting configuration.
-When 'random' is set to 'True', the car randomly picks a starting position and corresponding angle; furthermore, the checkpoints are sorted in such a way that the car gets rewards only when going forward along the track.
+When **'random'** is set to **'True'**, the car randomly picks a starting position and corresponding angle; furthermore, the checkpoints are sorted in such a way that the car gets rewards only when going forward along the track.
 This configuration allows for the creation of multiple cars during the learning phase.
-On the other hand, when the class is used to test the discovered policy, 'random' is set to 'False' and the starting configuration and checkpoints are defined in a way that can be manipulated by the user.
+On the other hand, when the class is used to test the discovered policy, **'random'** is set to **'False'** and the starting configuration and checkpoints are defined in a way that can be manipulated by the user.

 ## RacingEnvironment Class